Gerjo/vue/README.md

 webpack, browserify, etc, all speak of 'alias', alas I cannot find such option in electron.
 This will do for today.

-The additional purpose of this excersize is to learn about the (npm|yarn)/electron ecosystem; a boiler-plate project is too simple.
+The additional purpose of this exercise is to learn about the (npm|yarn)/electron ecosystem; a boiler-plate project is too simple.

 install with: `npm install Gerjo/vue#dev --save`